1. Introduction

 3.1 Meeting planning and attendance

 The Chair of an advisory body should start planning the next meeting well in advance and in consultation with the CEO and Secretariat so that necessary arrangements can be made.
-The Chair, CEO and relevant ARPANSA staff usually meet (by video link or conference call) about a week before the related advisory body meeting to discuss the agenda.
+The Chair, CEO and relevant ARPANSA staff also usually meet (by video link or conference call) about a week before the related advisory body meeting to discuss the agenda.
 Council meetings will when possible make provision for representations from members of the general public.
 This opportunity is advertised on the ARPANSA website.
 The ability to accommodate requests to appear at Council depends on the number and nature of the requests and will be accommodated at the discretion of the Chair in consultation with the CEO and subject to affordability.

 Members are expected to engage freely and actively during the meetings.
 The Chair should encourage a free and constructive exchange of views and may use various methods to promote such exchange, at their discretion.
 Action items should be agreed at the end of the meeting.